 Dr. Gardner’s basic theory was that if a child dislikes a non-custodial parent, the most likely answer is that the custodial parent is “brainwashing” the child.
 He believed this “brainwashing” was worse for kids than abuse, and the only solution was to sever all relationship between the custodial parent and the child.

-Dr. Gardner self-published a book about his theory and sent it to family court judges throughout the country.
+Dr. Gardner self-published a book about his parental alienation theory and sent it to family court judges throughout the country.
 The theory sounded so plausible to many of them that they didn’t care that the mainstream psychological establishment didn’t support the theory.
 It was easier for judges, a group that shows strong gender bias against women, to believe this than it was for them to believe that domestic violence and child sexual abuse are common and can be committed by “successful” people.

 So why do kids say horrible things about seemingly nice parents?

 Well, if abuse has been alleged, it very likely happened.
 It’s logical for a child to hate a parent who abuses them or their other parent.
 It’s less logical, but common, for a child to act hatefully towards a non-abusive parent.
 There are lots of legitimate reasons for this.
 Children may even seek a relationship with an abusive parent; that doesn’t mean they weren’t abused.
-If a parent is constantly telling their child things like “don’t make Daddy angry” or “don’t sit on Daddy’s lap”, that’s not necessarily “brainwashing”.
+If a parent is constantly telling their child things like “don’t make Daddy angry” or “don’t sit on Daddy’s lap”, that’s not necessarily “brainwashing” or parental alienation.
 It may be the only thing a powerless mother can do to try and keep her child safe from someone she knows is hurting them.
 If a parent constantly says bad things about their ex that aren’t productive, or purposefully tried to make the child hate or fear their other parent, this is called domestic violence by proxy.
 This is not nice, and probably isn’t good for a child, but it doesn’t rise to the level of an ACE.

 In other words, it is safer to send a child to live with someone who is “brainwashing” them than it is to send them to live with someone who abuses them.